SDMStudio/SDMStudio.github.io/docs/doc/api/algorithm_8hpp.md

-# Detailed Description

-**Author:**

-Jilles S. Dibangoye

-**Version:**

-1.0

-**Date:**

-11 Avril 2016

-This class provides the algorithm' public interface.

 ------------------------------
-The documentation for this class was generated from the following file `src/sdm/public/algorithm.hpp`
+The documentation for this class was generated from the following file `/home/dalbert/Documents/SDMStudio/sdms/src/sdm/public/algorithm.hpp`